salesforce/best/docs/content/docs/running-remotely.md

 This is very similar to configuring Best to run on an agent, except we have added a `spec` configuration option.
 Like we added information about the browser and version to the agents, we can now tell the hub which browser and version we would like our benchmarks to run on.
 This allows us to create separate configurations that will run on different agents all through the same hub.

-You should set the environment variable `HUB_CLIENT_TOKEN` to your client token which you got from the above steps.
+You should set the environment variable `HUB_TOKEN` to your token which you got from the above steps.

 ## Agent & Hub Frontend
 Both the hubs and the agents come built-in with a frontend that allows you to monitor the state of the jobs they are running.